FastPubSub

 • Not a message queue (no persistence, no replay, no ordering guarantees)

-• Not Kafka, not RabbitMQ — no durable log, no consumer groups
+• Not Kafka, not NATS, not RabbitMQ — no durable log, no consumer groups

 • Not a CDN — we move small messages, not large objects